modiimedia/contentful-hugo/readme.md

 -   Content Filters
 -   Supports the Content Preview API
 -   Field name and field value overrides
--   Server mode to recieve webhook triggers from Contentful (BETA)
+-   Server mode to receive webhook triggers from Contentful

 ## Table of Contents